ringwormGO-organization/Termi/README.md

 2. Compile `Termi-GUI` project by running `cmake . && make`
 3. Copy `libTermi-GUI.so` and `libTermi-Commands.so` files into `Termi-Main` project.
 4. Compile `Termi-Main` project by running ```cmake . && make && ./Termi-OpenGL```.
 If you can't compile project check [this video](hhttps://www.youtube.com/watch?v=CIbJ5Iw0yAs), check description of video just in case there is something important!

+### For those who want more
+1. You can compile `rtest` Rust project by `cargo build` (and then copy .dll or .so file to folder/directory where are other .dll or .so files) if you want to have `yes` command mainly written in Rust

 ## Known issues
 - OpenGL might now open when reading from .txt file, remove `render->Settings(1, 0)` and `render->Settings(2, 0)` to size which you want.